raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_4.md

 --- task ---

 Please share your app with the Gender Balance in Computing research team.
 To do this, please send an email to [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org) including your app's URL and your **full name** and **school**.
-The projects will be used to promote the Relevance trial.
-We will seek your permission if we would like to use your project to promote the trial.
+The projects will be used to promote the Relevance project.
+We will seek your permission if we would like to use your project to promote the project.

 --- /task ---